barrysteyn/node-scrypt/README.md

 For additional interest, also read the [key derivation function](http://en.wikipedia.org/wiki/Key_derivation_function) article on wikipedia.

 ##Why Use It?
-When used for authentication, it is probably the most advanced library out there.
+It is probably the most advanced means of performing authentication out there.
 This is quote taken from a comment in hacker news:

 >Passwords hashed with scrypt with sufficiently-high strength values (there are 3 tweakable input numbers) are fundamentally impervious to being cracked.
 I use the word "fundamental" in the literal sense, here; even if you had the resources of a large country, you would not be able to design any hardware (whether it be GPU hardware, custom-designed hardware, or otherwise) which could crack these hashes.
 Ever.
 (For sufficiently-small definitions of "ever".
 At the very least "within your lifetime"; probably far longer.)